Exabyte-io/documentation/docs/tutorials/electronic-density-mesh.md

 ![Start Remote Desktop](../images/StartRemoteDesktop.png "Start Remote Desktop")

+> Next steps depend on the simulation engine used

+# Quantum ESPRESSO

-# Open XCrysden (Quantum ESPRESSO)
+## Open XCrysden

-Find and open XCrysden under the "Other" dropdown menu item.
+Find and open XCrysden under "Applications" > "Other" dropdown menu item.

 ![Other->XCrysden](../images/RemoteDesktopApps.png "Other->XCrysden")

-# Visualize charge density (Quantum ESPRESSO)
+## Visualize charge density

-Within XCrysden, go to file->Open and navigate to the directory where you the electron density file is and open to a visualization of the electron density.
+Within XCrysden, go to "File" > "Open" and navigate to the directory where the electron density file is and open to a visualization of the electron density.

+> If you used the default project for this calculation, then the location will be: `/home/<your username>/data/<your username>/<job name>/`

 <img data-gifffer="/images/Charge6.gif" />